dbermond/screencast/README.md

 #### `-D, --hw-device=DEVICE`

 Hardware device to use with a hardware video encoder.
 The device is specific to each hardware type.
 For NVENC encoders, the device is the NVIDIA GPU number, starting at `0`.
 For QSV encoders, the device is the MFX implementation name, and allowed values are `hw`, `hw2`, `hw3`, `hw4`, `hw_any`, `auto`, `auto_any` and `sw` (notice that modern MFX/VPL do not support the software (`sw`) implementation).
 For VAAPI encoders, the device is the DRM render node in the system.
+For Vulkan encoders, the device is the Vulkan device number, starting at `0`.
 This option can be used only when specifying a hardware accelerated video encoder with the [`-v`](#-v---video-encodername) option and cannot be used when selecting a software video encoder.

 default values:

   - NVENC: `0`
   - QSV: `hw`
   - VAAPI: `/dev/dri/renderD128`
+  - Vulkan: `0`

 #### `-e, --fade=TYPE`